hpi-schul-cloud/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All points were discussed with the ticket creator, support-team or product owner.
 The code upholds all quality guidelines from the PR-template.

 > Notice: Please remove the WIP label if the PR is ready to review, otherwise nobody will review it.

-### Link to Definiton of Done

-More and detailed information on the _definition of done_ can be found [on Confluence](https://docs.dbildungscloud.de/x/mAITD)